glenbray/glenbray.com/content/blog/australian-address-api/index.md

 There are multiple services available that offer API's for address autocomplete that also have generous free daily limits.
 But, there may be times when those limits aren't enough and the costs of using the service may not be viable.
-An example of a time when this was useful for me can
+An example of a time when this was useful for me can be
 [viewed here](https://glenbray.com/extracting-addresses-from-millions-of-pages-with-automl-and-ruby/).

 Lets look at whats involved in creating our own Australian address search API using the